 - Language acquisition - Chinese, French, German, Latin, Spanish

-- Sciences - Biology, Chemistry, Physics, Computer Science
+- Sciences - Biology, Chemistry, Physics

 IB Diploma candidates also complete three additional requirements:

-What is IB Course (AKA IB Certificate)?
+What is IB Course (formerly IB Certificate)?